kartiksethi/VMARK/README.md

 # VMARK
-Text Based Information Retrieval System using the Vector Space Model, developed in partial fulfilment for the Information Retrieval Course.
+Text Based Information Retrieval System using the Vector Space Model, developed in partial fulfilment for the Information Retrieval Course offered in my University.

 ### Instructions: